P-flag spaces and incidence stratifications: Abstract

 \section{Abstract}

-For any finite poset $P$, we introduce a homogeneous space as a quotient of the general linear group with the incidence group of $P$.
-When $P$ is a chain this quotient is a flag variety; for the trivial poset our construction gives a variety recently introduced in \cite{A flag variety for the Delta Conjecture}.
-Moreover we provide decompositions for any set in a projective space, induced by the action of the incidence group of a suitable poset.
-In the classical cases of Grassmannians and flag varieties we recover, depending on the choice of the poset, the partition into Schubert cells and the matroid strata.
-Our general framework produces, for the homogeneous spaces corresponding to the trivial posets, a stratification by parking functions.
+For any finite poset $P$, we introduce a homogeneous space as a quotient of the general linear group.
+When $P$ is a chain this quotient is a complete flag variety.
+Moreover, we provide partitions for any set in a projective space, induced by the action of incidence groups of posets.
+Our general framework allows to deal with several combinatorial and geometric objects, unifying and extending different structures such as Bruhat orders, parking functions and weak orders on matroids.
+We introduce the notion of $P$-flag matroid, extending flag matroids.